alisaifee/holmium.core/doc/source/unittest.rst

 option                              description
 ===============================     ===========================================================================================================================================
-``--with-holmium``                  to enable the use of the holmium plugin ``--holmium-browser``               one of chrome,firefox,opera,ie,phantomjs,android,iphone or ipad ``--holmium-remote``                the full qualified url of the selenium server.
+``--with-holmium``                  to enable the use of the holmium plugin ``--holmium-browser``               one of chrome,firefox,safari,opera,ie,phantomjs,android,iphone or ipad ``--holmium-remote``                the full qualified url of the selenium server.
 If not provided the browsers will be attempted to be launched using the built in webdrivers.
 ``--holmium-useragent``             useragent to use as an override. only works with firefox & chrome ``--holmium-capabilities``          a json dictionary of extra desired capabilities to pass to the webdriver.